f4exb/sdrangel/sdrgui/device/readme.md

 Click this button to close the window and removes the device set i.e. the device and all its channels.

-<h3>A.12: Top size grip</h3>

-You can drag this gray square to resize the window

 <h2>B: Bottom bar</h2>

 ![Device window bottom bar](../../doc/img/DeviceWindow_bottom.png)